dialpad/dialtone-legacy/docs/components/presence.md

 ---
 title: Presence
-desc: Presence is a visual control element indicating the active state of the user
+desc: A visual control element indicating the current status of a user
 ---
 <code-well-header>
   <div class="d-d-flex d-ai-center">